mebusy/notes/dev_notes/essenceOfCalculus.md

 # chapter 4: Visualizing the chain rule and product rule

-> Using the chain rule is like peeling an onion: you have to deal with each layer at a time, and if it is too big you will start crying.
+**Using the chain rule is like peeling an onion: you have to deal with each layer at a time, and if it is too big you will start crying**,

  - 3 basic ways to combine functions together
     1. Adding them  ( also substracting  )